Coseer

 From hydration and barrier repair to sebum control and sensory finish, performance refers to how well a cosmetic product delivers on its promise.
 It's not about the marketing, it's about what the product demonstrably does.

-Whether you're claiming, "deep hydration," "instant glow," or "8-hour wear," each benefit should be grounded in data, not just intuition.
+Whether you're claiming "deep hydration," "instant glow," or "8-hour wear," each benefit should be grounded in data, not just intuition.
+Performance is the ability to deliver on a promise, with evidence.

 The Core Performance Targets